How you can help

-Donations to the Tait Memorial Trust provide valuable support to young Australian performing artists.
+Donations to the Tait Memorial Trust provide valuable support to young performing artists from Australia and New Zealand.
 Your donations can be preserved in our Scholarship Endowment Fund.
 The Scholarship Endowment Fund can directly assist young singers by underwriting scholarships, mentoring and performance opportunities.
-It is the continued growth of the Scholarship Endowment Fund which will enable us to continue developing our programs and increasing the level of support we provide to promising Australians who come to the UK to complete their studies.
+It is the continued growth of the Scholarship Endowment Fund which will enable us to continue developing our programs and increasing the level of support we provide to promising Australians and New Zealanders who come to the UK to complete their studies.

 Annual gifts are a powerful way to ensure that the Fund can increase its support to young opera singers.
 If you would be willing to consider an ongoing commitment please contact Isla Baring OAM on 020 7351 0561 or email us firstname.lastname@example.org